 Step 4: You may see lint caked around the opening of the exhaust pipe.
 In this case, use a special dryer vent cleaning brush to break the debris apart.

 Step 5: Grab your vacuum and use an attachment to suck out any lint and debris from the exhaust pipe.

 Step 6: Take your vacuum outside and use the attachment to remove any dust and grime from the exterior vent.

 Step 7: Before you replace the duct on the exhaust pipe, be sure to check it for damage.
-Any dents or cracks in the duct will make it difficult for lint to travel through, ultimately cloging the vent.
+Any dents or cracks in the duct will make it difficult for lint to travel through, ultimately clogging the vent.
 Repair or replace the duct if necessary.